minimaxir/simpleaichat/README.md

 ## Miscellaneous Notes

+- Like gpt-2-simple before it, the primary motivation behind releasing simpleaichat is to both democratize access to ChatGPT even more without extolling complexity as a virtue, and also offer more transparency for non-engineers into how Chat AI-based apps work under the hood given the disproportionate amount of media misinformation about their capabilities.
+This is inspired by real-world experience from [my work with BuzzFeed](https://tech.buzzfeed.com/the-right-tools-for-the-job-c05de96e949e) in the domain, where after spending a long time working with the popular LangChain, a more-simple implementation was both much easier to maintain and resulted in much better generations.
-- simpleaichat very intentionally avoids coupling features with common use cases where possible (e.g. Tools) in order to avoid software lock-in due to complexity.
+  - simpleaichat very intentionally avoids coupling features with common use cases where possible (e.g. Tools) in order to avoid software lock-in due to the difficulty implementing anything not explicitly mentioned in the project's documentation.
+The philosophy behind simpleaichat is to provide good demos, and let the user's creativity and business needs take priority instead of having to fit a round peg into a square hole like with LangChain.
+  - simpleaichat makes it easier to interface with Chat AIs, but it does not attempt to solve common technical and ethical problems inherent to large language models trained on the internet, including prompt injection and unintended plagiarism.
+The use should exercise good judgment when implementing simpleaichat.
+  - simpleaichat does not use the "Agent" logical metaphor for its actions.
+If needed be, you can emulate the Agent workflow with a `while` loop without much additional code, plus with the additional benefit of much more flexibility such as debugging.
 - The session manager implements some sensible security defaults, such as using UUIDs as session ids by default and storing authentication information in a way to minimize unintentional leakage.
 Your end-user application should still be aware of potential security issues, however.
 - Outside of the explicit examples, none of this README uses AI-generated text.
-The introduction code example is just a joke, but it was too good to not use!
+The introduction code example is just a joke, but it was too good of a real-world use case!

 ## Maintainer/Creator